Inference-Time Backdoors via Chat Templates: From LLM Supply Chains to Agentic System Compromise: GGUF File Format

 \section{GGUF File Format}

 GGUF (GPT-Generated Unified Format) packages model weights with metadata into a single distributable artifact.
 The format consists of three sections:

-\begin{itemize} \item \textbf{Header:} Magic number (\texttt{0x47475546}, encoding "GGUF"), format version, tensor count, and metadata count. \item \textbf{Metadata:} Key-value pairs storing architecture parameters, tokenizer configuration, and the chat template. \item \textbf{Tensor data:} Quantized model weights with shape, type, and offset information. \end{itemize}
+\begin{itemize} \item \textbf{Header:} Magic number (\texttt{0x47475546}, encoding ``GGUF''), format version, tensor count, and metadata count. \item \textbf{Metadata:} Key-value pairs storing architecture parameters, tokenizer configuration, and the chat template. \item \textbf{Tensor data:} Quantized model weights with shape, type, and offset information. \end{itemize}

-Figure~\ref{fig:gguf_structure} illustrates this layout.
 The chat template is stored as a string value in the metadata section, typically under the key \texttt{tokenizer.chat\_template}.
 Inference engines read this value and use it to serialize input messages before tokenization.

-Because the template is embedded in the same file as model weights and loaded automatically, modifying it requires only standard file editing tools—no access to training infrastructure or deployment environments.
+Because the template is embedded in the same file as model weights and loaded automatically, modifying it requires only standard file editing tools---no access to training infrastructure or deployment environments.